 Vendor 1099 Tax Reporting

-The University is obligated to report to the Internal Revenue Service (IRS) on Form 1099 all U.S. Citizens and Resident Aliens receiving cumulative remuneration greater than the annual threshold amount of $600.
+The University is obligated to report to the Internal Revenue Service (IRS) on Form 1099 all U.S. Citizens and Resident Aliens receiving cumulative remuneration greater than or equal to the annual Form 1099 threshold amount of $600.
+See IRS Publication 1099 for more information.
 Accounts Payable is responsible for sending the Forms 1099 to the individual and submitting the electronic file of the 1099s to the IRS.

 For more information on international reporting, see Finance's Tax website.